 into the Industrial Engineering Graduate program.
 Final approval is granted by Iowa State University’s Graduate College and should they approve an applicant, the Office of Admissions will formally admit

 the applicant to the University.
 Only then is the process 100% complete.

 *** These two terms have been highlighted throughout this FAQ in order for you to better understand the difference.

-A. No. We do not analyze any applicant documents until AFTER the deadline for that semester’s consideration; therefore, we strongly encourage applicants to apply to our program so we may view your documents as an official applicant.
+A. No. We do not analyze any applicant documents unless they are part of an official application or pre-application; therefore, we strongly encourage students to apply to our program so we may view your documents as an official applicant.

 A. You will receive a confirmation email from the Department when all of the required documents have been received and your application has been marked “complete.”
 Once the deadline for that semester’s consideration has passed, the Department’s Graduate Committee will review all of the applications.
 This process takes approximately 4-6 weeks AFTER the application deadline has passed and NOT before.
 Once the Graduate Committee reaches their decision, every applicant will be notified via email, whether they were accepted or denied.
 Please note that acceptance letters will only be ACCEPTANCE letters and your application must still be approved by ISU’s Graduate College and then ISU’s Office of Admissions formally admits and notifies the applicant via letter of admission.

 A. The Department is not permitted to answer this question.
 The Office of Admissions reviews and validates the transcripts of each graduate applicant after the application is submitted.
 If you want to know whether your university is accepted, please contact them at firstname.lastname@example.org